The pillars of the social housing sector

 - A specific characteristic in the Danish social housing model is the principle of union and tenant’s democracy.
 All housing organizations are managed by a tenant's democracy, where each individual housing estate elects its own tenant board at a yearly tenant meeting.
 The tenants have the majority in the board of the entire organization, but often representatives of the municipality have a seat.

-- The National Building Foundation provides funding for renovations, development and social efforts in the existing residential areas.
+- The National Building Fund provides funding for renovations, development and social efforts in the existing residential areas.
 New dwellings are financed partly by public support and partly on normal market terms.